MysteryPancake/Houdini-Fun/Waveforms.md

 ## Pulse wave
 <img align="right" src="./images/pulsewave.png" width="400">

-The duty cycle argument should be between 0 and 1.
+`duty` controls how much of the wave is positive.
+It should be between 0 and 1.

 ```js
 float wavePulse(float freq; float time; float duty) {